yangoliver/yangoliver.github.io/_posts/2015/2015-09-09-pitfalls-of-TSC-usage.md

 ---
 layout: post
 title: Pitfalls of TSC usage
+description: TSC is a widely used by many applications to measure the latency.
+However, there are lots of pitfalls of TSC usage.
 categories:
 - [English, Software, Hardware]
 tags:
 - [perf, kernel, linux, virtualization, hardware]
 ---

+>This article was firstly published from <http://oliveryang.net>.
+The content reuse need include the original link.

-## 1 Latency measurement in user space
+## 1. Latency measurement in user space

 While user application developers are working on performance sensitive code, one common requirement is do latency/time measurement in their code.
 This kind of code could be temporary code for debug, test or profiling purpose, or permanent